 SeaWorld also uses alligators, manatees, otters, and sea turtles to entertain people.

-If you care about animals, please don’t visit SeaWorld or any other place that puts them on display to entertain humans.
+Want to help save the whales, dolphins, penguins, and other animals trapped at SeaWorld?
+Please don’t visit its parks or any other place that puts them on display to entertain humans.